threader/sf_sdl/sdl/trunk/readme-amiga.txt

 SDL1.2.13 Version2 GCC linkerlibs

-*  sdl Threads can now work with ixemul, this allow much more programs get working.
+*  sdl Threads can now work with ixemul, this allow much more programs get working. sdl for working with libnix is named as libsdl_libnix.a and attached in adchive

 *  Joystick that is default on SDL Port 0 use now Amiga Port 1 so you need not remove your mouse and plug joystick in. the second joystick use then Port 0